 Lightup’s mission is to help our customers find issues in their data easily and in an automated manner.
 We are committed to being transparent about our security practices to help our customers understand our approach.
 Lightup has been focused on security and privacy as a priority right from when the company was founded.
 This page summarizes our key security and privacy features.

-Security is architected into the platform from ground up across all facets of product development and deployment.
+- Security is architected into the platform from the ground up, across all facets of product development and deployment.

-No data is copied from customer data sources into the Lightup environment, irrespective of the deployment model.
+- No customer source data is copied into the Lightup environment, irrespective of the deployment model.

-Regular penetration tests and third-party audits are performed to ensure SOC2 Type 2 and ISAE 3000 compliance.
+- Regular third-party audits and pen-tests ensure SOC2 Type 2 and ISAE 3000 compliance.

 We invest heavily in secure software development including automation tools and employee training.
 Security patches are applied promptly.
 Static code analysis is performed as part of our CI/CD pipeline to make sure known vulnerabilities do not pass through.

 Compliance and certification do not automatically imply security.
-Here are the key security features that Lightup implements to protect customer data end-to-end:
+Lightup implements key security features to protect customer data end-to-end, in any deployment.

-Lightup adopts a Responsible Disclosure Policy to encourage community support in keeping Lightup secure.
+- Responsible disclosure: Lightup maintains a Responsible Disclosure Policy to encourage community support in keeping Lightup secure.